nunit/nunit/docs/articles/writing-tests/attributes/theory.md

 to the argument.
 This feature is disabled if the user supplies any values for the argument.

+> [!NOTE]
-> **Note:** Because NUnit searches for datapoints based on the type of
-> the argument, generic methods may not currently be used as theories.
-> This limitation may be removed in a future release.
-See below for
-> a workaround using a generic fixture.
+> Because NUnit searches for datapoints based on the type of the argument, generic methods may not currently be used as theories.
+This limitation may be removed in a future release.
+See below for a workaround using a generic fixture.

 #### Assumptions